nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 Connection with UUID 'xxxxxxxx-yyyy-zzzz-xxxx-yyyyyyyyyyyy' created and activated on device 'wlan0'
 ```

-#### Password-Protected
+#### Password Protected

-To connect to a password-protected network, use this command inserting your own network name and password:
+To connect to a password protected network, use this command inserting your own network name and password:

 ```shell
 sudo nmcli device wifi connect "YOUR_NETWORK_SSID" password "UR_NETWORK_PASSWORD" ifname wlan0